conan-io/conan-mcp/README.md

 - *"Install dependencies from ~/project for architecture armv8, and shared=False build the missing binaries"*
 - *"Install dependencies in this project use windows profile for host and linux profile for build"*

+**`check_licenses`**

+Check license compliance for Conan package dependencies.
+This tool analyzes the dependency graph and identifies packages with licenses that may be incompatible with your specified policy (e.g., commercial use).

+Only packages in the "host" context are analyzed (build context packages are excluded as they are build-time tools and not included in the final product).
+The tool identifies:
+- Commercial-safe licenses (MIT, Apache-2.0, BSD, etc.)
+- Copyleft licenses (GPL, AGPL, LGPL, etc.) that may require derivative works to be open source
+- Unknown or unspecified licenses that require manual verification

+Parameters:
+- `path` (**required**): Path to the folder containing the recipe, or to a `conanfile.txt` or `conanfile.py`.
+This path is ALWAYS relative to `work_dir`.
+- `work_dir` (**required**): Working directory where the command should be executed.
+This is the base directory from which all paths are resolved.
+- `policy` (optional): License compliance policy (default: `"commercial-safe"`).
+Currently only `"commercial-safe"` is supported, which marks GPL, AGPL, LGPL and other copyleft licenses as incompatible with commercial use.
+- `remote` (optional): Name of the remote to search for dependencies.
+If omitted, all remotes are searched.
+- `build_profile` (optional): Profile to the build context.
+- `host_profile` (optional): Profile to the host context.

+Usage examples:
+- *"Check license compliance for dependencies in this project"*
+- *"Check if my project dependencies are commercial-safe"*
+- *"Verify license compliance for conanfile.py in ~/my_project using the windows profile"*